AI @ Phillips 66

 2024 Q3

-Phillips 66 selected Cohesity's AI-powered data protection platform, leveraging AI conversational assistants to enhance data management, improve security, and reduce costs.
+Phillips 66 selected Cohesity's AI-powered data protection platform, signaling a move to consolidate security operations and leverage AI conversational assistants to enhance data insights and operational efficiency.

 2024 Q2